Media Armory: History

-The original building was designed by Will Price and M H. McLanahan in 1908 as the Armory for Company H of the 6th Infantry Regiment of the Pennsylvania National Guard.
+The original building was designed by William Lightfoot Price and M H. McLanahan in 1908 as the Armory for Company H of the 6th Infantry Regiment of the Pennsylvania National Guard.
 The 2 story structure is primarily constructed of stone and steel and has a basement.
 The "structure's intended military use is expressed by its heavily buttressed walls, broken battlements, and low flanking towers," according to a plaque affixed to the building by the Media Borough Council in 1984.
 Company H served in Mexican Border Expedition, and re-designated as Company H, 111th Infantry, 28th Infantry Division, in France in World War I, and as Company M, in the South Pacific in World War II.

 The armory was added to the National Register of Historic Places on December 22, 1989.

 The entire building was renovated and restored in 2004.
-The upper level was converted to retail space and is currently occupied by the grocery store chain, Trader Joe's.
+The upper level was converted to retail space and is currently occupied by the grocery store chain Trader Joe's.
 Solar panels were added on the roof at that time.